 The Fossil and Painted Cliffs, each a 45-minute walk from the ferry wharf but in opposite directions, are also great sights.
 The kids won’t believe how many fossils there are!
 For lunch, the beach near the wharf is a great spot to relax, play, or give your feet a rest.

-Stunning sandy beaches, turquoise water, pink granite peaks & breathtaking views is what you’ll find in Freycinet National Park.
+Stunning sandy beaches, turquoise water, and pink granite peaks.
+Breathtaking views are what you’ll find in Freycinet National Park.
 Home to some of the best walks, including those for all abilities.
 Its beauty equally matches Freycinet National Park’s dramatic landscape.

-One of the must-see places in the national park with children is Cape Tourville, an easy walk suitable for strollers and wheelchairs offering incredible views toward Wineglass Bay.
+One of the must-see places in the national park with children is Cape Tourville.
+Suitable for strollers and wheelchairs the walk offers incredible views toward Wineglass Bay.
 If you are travelling with children that may not be able to walk the iconic Wineglass Bay circuit, this is a perfect alternative.

 For a swim or snorkel in quiet crystal-clear waters, visit the picturesque Honeymoon Bay.
 One of the most famous locations in Freycinet National Park with giant boulders sheltering swimmers from the swell of the ocean.